 FREE SLEDDING HILLS

-If you’re looking for some inexpensive wintertime fun, then look no further than the free sledding hills in Breckenridge.
+If you’re looking for some inexpensive wintertime fun, then check out the free sledding hills in Breckenridge.

 The new Runaway Sledding Hill on Fraction Drive is free and is located near the free parking lot on Airport Road and along the popular Breckenridge Free Ride bus loop.
 It’s a walk-up man-made hill that’s sure to guarantee you’ll have a fun day.
 Porta potties are on site.